May Growing Tips

 Water all plants as necessary to keep the soil evenly saturated but not water-logged.
 Water deeply each time you water and then allow the soil to dry before you water again.
 Frequent (daily or every other day) shallow watering encourages a shallow root system that will be dependant on your watering it frequently.
 Encourage the root systems of your plants to seek out deeper water sources by allowing the soil to dry somewhat between water applications.
 Provide enough water to penetrate the soil to 1 foot deep, then wait to irrigate until the soil has begun to dry out about 6” below the surface.
 Check the moisture content of the soil by poking your finger in to a depth of about 4-6”.
 It is hard to sense wet or dry with your finger, but it is easy to sense temperature.
 If it feels cooler than the air temperature there is generally plenty of water available, if the soil feels closer to air temperature then it is time to water again.
 Mulching the soil surface with bulky material, such as wood chips or straw, reduces moisture loss from the soil surface.

 Drip irrigation is an excellent way to keep your new or mature orchard irrigated.
 We use drip in our orchard here at Raintree.
 We run each zone over night, about 12 hours, about once a week.
 The tree spacing in our orchard is about 10’ in the row, and 20’ between the rows.
 (Our spacing is tighter than what we generally recommend for back yard growers, but we are not allowing the trees to reach their full size).
 The ¾” main line runs in line with the trees, suspended about 18” high with small stakes so we can weed eat under the drip line.
 An emitter is installed in the main line on each side of a new tree, about 12-15” from the trunk.
 This spacing insures the new tree will receive adequate water to its root zone the first two years.
 As the new tree’s root system expands it will move toward the emitters of the adjacent trees to either side in the row, and an additional water source.
 Eventually the roots will expand to the next row in both directions.
 Then the original emitter spacing is providing water for the trees in adjacent rows, but not the trees they are next to.
 If needed, we could install additional emitters to increase the amount of water being applied to each zone, though that has not yet been necessary.
-For a better understanding of some of the terms I have used be sure to visit the Drip Works web site (see useful links in Growing Info, top tool bar); they have a glossary page with definitions, excellent tutorials to help you design a system that will work in your yard, and technicians to help you with your final design.
+For a better understanding of some of the terms I have used be sure to visit the Drip Works web site (see 'Useful Links' below); they have a glossary page with definitions, and excellent tutorials to help you design a system that will work in your yard.

 Water and fertilize regularly to keep up with the needs of actively growing plants.
 Allow citrus and goji to dry out somewhat between each watering, but keep figs and bamboo evenly moist.
 If a plant regularly wilts in the afternoon but the container always seems to have enough moisture in it move the container so it is protected from the late afternoon sun.
 Remember plants may also wilt if the soil is kept constantly saturated and the roots are starting to rot, in which case allow the soil to dry out before watering again.
 It can be misleading to judge the soil surface for water content in the container.
 Instead, lift the container (it will be heavier when the soil is saturated); or stick your finger deep into the soil, if it feels cool there is probably enough water, if it feels closer to air temperature then it probably needs water.